 “Why is the posada so important to you?”

 “I don’t know.
 Cecelia asked me if we would do it and I think I want to.”
 He looked up at her with hope in his eyes.

 She looked down at her beautiful boy.
 “Okay, little one, sí, if you want to do this, we will”, she said with a smile

 “Ti amo, my little one,” Maria said as she pulled her son to her.

-“Can’t we wait a little, I know she’ll be here,” Johnny said with a worried look down the road.
-In his heart he knew Maria would not be there.
-Last night she had come home late and talked excitedly of the man who had promised to take them to Mexico City – to a large hotel where she could find work.
+“Can’t we wait a little?
+I know she’ll be here,” Johnny said with a worried look down the road.
+In his heart, he knew Maria would not be there.
+Last night she had come home late and talked excitedly about the man who had promised to take them to Mexico City – to a large hotel where she could find work.
 She lifted him up and twirled him around and he smelled the cantina smell and knew they would be leaving here soon.

 “We have to go, Juanito.
 Do you want to walk with us?”
 Cecelia asked.

 “No, I have to find my mama,” Johnny said and walked away from her and her family.